KevinGrandon/pipe-contract/README.md

 # pipe-contract

-Pipe contract is a library which valides pipe methods and arguments.
+Pipe contract is a library which validates pipe methods and arguments.
 This protects developers and helps control API methods.

 ## Get the code
 ```